Just-Haze/AllowVibrantVisuals/README.md

-# NoVibrantVisuals
+# AllowVibrantVisuals
-Forcefully turn off vibrant visuals for GeyserMC.
+Forcefully turn on vibrant visuals for GeyserMC.